 beyond Hardy Church

 Love in the name of Christ is a county-wide cooperative ministry by area churches to help people who need some basic necessities: clothing, food, shelter, gasoline, furniture, etc. Hardy Church provides clothing for younger children.
 Several of our adult members serve in this ministry.
 You could, too.
+Love INC always has a need for servant ministers.
+Click on this link to contact them or find out more.
 Link to Love INC

 Nursing Home Visits

 Along with many other area churches, Hardy Church makes visits to two Howell-area nursing homes (MediLodge of Livingston, formerly White Pine and MediLodge-Howell).
 We provide Sunday afternoon worship for the residents, along with some time to visit.
 People of all ages serve in this ministry.
 We’ve even had service dogs come along with us.
-We make four visits each year.
+We make two visits each year, in October.

 On several Wednesdays each year, some of our Hardy team help serve dinner at God’s Kitchen, in St. Joseph’s Catholic Church in Howell.
 It’s fun.
 You should join us.
 Judy Lemke coordinates this ministry at Hardy Church.